Tutu's daughter recalls day he saved man from being burned alive by angry mob

 By Sisipho Skweyiya and Wendell Roelf

-CAPE TOWN, Dec 28 (Reuters) - As South Africans celebrate the life of anti-apartheid hero Archbishop Desmond Tutu, who died on Sunday, his daughter Nontombi Naomi Tutu recalls the day her father stepped in to save a young man from being burned alive by an angry mob as one of her proudest memories.
+CAPE TOWN, Dec 28 (Reuters) - As South Africa celebrated the life of anti-apartheid hero Archbishop Desmond Tutu, who died on Sunday, one of his daughters recalled the day he saved a young man from being burned alive by an angry mob as one of her proudest memories.

 In 1985, the country was in a state of emergency as banned liberation parties, including the now ruling African National Congress, sought to ratchet up political pressure and overthrow white-minority rule.